keithpitt/minispade-rails/README.md

 minispade.require("path/to/file_1.js")
 ```

 And it will execute the file.
 If you've already called `minispade.require` before on the same file, it will do nothing.
+Note that calling `minispade.require` is a synchronous function call.

 ## Configuration